 - Complete the necessary forms to register your school for the NYS FAFSA Completion Initiative.
-The Initiative is run by New York State's Higher Education Services Corporation (HESC), and will provide schools with up-to-date student-level information about your student's FAFSA and NYS Application for TAP completion rates - Check the NYS FAFSA Completion Initiative website and track your school's FAFSA and NYS Application for TAP completion rates - Starting in early spring, use our online data tool to track how your high school is doing helping all eligible seniors complete the FAFSA.
+The Initiative is run by New York State's Higher Education Services Corporation (HESC), and will provide schools with up-to-date student-level information about your student's FAFSA and NYS Application for TAP completion rates - Check the NYS FAFSA Completion Initiative website and track your school's FAFSA and NYS Application for TAP completion rates - Use our online data tool to track how your high school is doing helping all eligible seniors complete the FAFSA.
 This tool will be updated regularly as more students submit their applications - Ask some of the following questions to help analyze the data so it is most useful to your school's strategy to support financial aid application completion: - Has your schools FAFSA completion rate declined this year compared to last year? - ?
 Are there groups of students who have much higher or lower completion rates?
-(Look at race, ethnicity, students who are low-income, gender, English language learner status, disability status,
+(Look at race, ethnicity, students who are low-income, gender, English language learner status, disability status, etc.) What unique barriers might those students face in completing their financial aid forms?
+How might your school be able to target support to reducing those obstacles?

-- etc.) What unique barriers might those students face in completing their financial aid forms?
-How might your school be able to target support to reducing those obstacles? - Plow does your school's financial aid completion rate compare to similar schools in New York State? - ?
-Are completion rates for your school going up right around the completion events you are hosting?
+- Provided the state of the state - Are completion rates for your school going up right around the completion events you are hosting?
 If so, can you replicate those events or what is working at those events?
 If not, ask students and families who have attended those events what obstacles they are facing that may be preventing them from completing their applications.
 Make changes to your supporting events to help address their concerns. - Using the data, the designated person on your staff should: - Follow-up with individual students and their families to encourage completion and offer support - Regularly post updates about your school's progress toward full completion on social media, on school announcement boards, and any other places where most students will see or hear the updates - ••• Communicate regularly with students, families, teachers, counselors, and school staff about your school's progress - Use the data to inspire younger students they'll need to apply for financial aid when they become seniors, and it's never too early to begin building their knowledge about the steps they'll need to take to get financial aid